 School of Arts and Sciences Cocurricular Fund

-- Given current limits on in person gatherings and in person classes, ALL requests for Fall 2020 must support virtual activities.
+- Given current limits on in person gatherings and in person classes, ALL requests for Spring 2021 must support virtual activities.
 No funds will be disbursed for field trips, food, travel or lodging.

 - For 2020-2021, priority will be given to virtual events, performances, and speakers that can contribute to our understanding of structural racism and development and implementation of anti-racist initiatives.

 Awards from the School of Arts and Sciences Cocurricular Fund are available to faculty members, program chairs and department chairs in the School of Arts and Sciences to support student-centered programs inside and outside the classroom that enhance and expand educational activities for undergraduate students and/or offer opportunities for meaningful faculty-student interactions.
 Such programs and events might include guest lecturers, field trips, attendance at cultural events and artistic performances.
 Some of the funds are provided by the Class of 1961 Annual Lecture Endowment Fund.

 Proposal for cocurricular funds should be clear and well-written and must be approved by the appropriate department chair or program director.
 To apply, please complete and submit the form below.
 As part of your application, you will be asked to submit no more than a one-page description of your proposed activity and its educational value and impact, in addition to an itemized budget (including matching fund, if available).